 A public hearing was held on November 20, 2023 in front of the City Commission in order to gather final comments on the draft Plan.
-A brief overview was given prior to public comments and Commission discussion.
-Seven members of the public commented at the City Public Hearing and several emailed comments.
-Comments received at the hearing focused on process, engagement, priorities and partnerships.
+A brief overview presentation was given prior to public comments and Commission discussion.

+\\\\\ members of the public commented at the City Public Hearing.